Содержание

 Start the KDE file and Web browser Konqueror.

-Enter service://yast.installation.suse
+Enter service://yast.installation.suse in the

 location bar.
 The target system then appears as an icon in the